marcthird128/marcthird128.github.io/docs/x/README.md

 # maza64.xyz/x

-This page allows you to play bloxd.io without it looking like bloxd.io
+This page allows you to play games without it looking like games

 ## Play